 Think of your body like a car.
 If you leave it in the garage all winter without driving it, how is it going to function by the spring?
 Similarly, consistent physical activity gets blood flowing to your brain and muscles, resulting in a better functioning you.
 It’s totally worth it for maintaining healthy blood pressure!

 Benefits Of ExerciseEveryone’s been telling you how great exercise is.
-Doctors, neighbors, co-worker and family are constantly sing its praises, and they’re definitely onto something!
+Doctors, neighbours, co-workers and family are constantly singing its praises, and they’re definitely onto something!
 But what are its specific benefits?
 What does regular activity actually do for your health and life in general?